 The Goal

 No stacking limit.
 The reveal video says "there is no limit to the number of scoring elements that are allowed to be placed on a goal."
 You can keep stacking pin/cup pairs arbitrarily high.
+The v0.1 manual does not contradict this; no explicit limit appears.

 2 of 8